-Setting Up the ExchangeServiceBinding Proxy Class
+Setting Up the ExchangeServiceBinding Proxy Class in Exchange 2010

 The ExchangeServiceBinding proxy class contains the methods and properties that are used to send and receive the SOAP messages, set up Exchange impersonation, maintain user credentials, specify the version of the schema files that should be used to validate and process client requests, and identify the Exchange Web Services (EWS) endpoint.
 When you are creating Exchange Web Services proxies, you must set up the ExchangeServiceBinding proxy class.
 This involves the following tasks: